What is CRO (Conversion Rate Optimization)

 Case Study Spotlight

 One of the most successful online retailers is a perfect example of CRO at work: Amazon.
-Through their efficient checkout interface, and fast loading site, they have been able to prevent cart abandonment to a huge degree, and sell more products.
+Through their efficient checkout interface and fast-loading site, they have been able to prevent cart abandonment to a huge degree and sell more products.
 These small adjustments can lead to big jumps in income.
+You can read more about optimizing user experience in our Landing Page Optimization Guide.

 Enhance User Experience